nergalex/nap-azure-vmss/readme.rst

-NGINX App Protect + Controller | Life Cycle Management
+NGINX Controller, simplified Life Cycle Management
 ##############################################################

-NGINX Controller offers a simplified Life Cycle Management of your NGINX instances across all of your environment:
+NGINX Controller offers a simplified **Life Cycle Management** of your NGINX instances across all of your environment:

 - **Auto Scaling**: during Scale In / Scale Out, the instance register / unregister to NGINX Controller
 - **Upgrade**: Use the native feature ``rolling upgrade`` of your Cloud Service Provider
 - **Source Of Truth**: a NGINX instance is bootstrapped from a standard Linux VM image, all of configurations are pushed from NGINX Controller